-I recently defended my PhD in the Kramer lab, part of the Program in Plant Biology and Conservation offered jointly by Northwestern University and Chicago Botanic Garden.
+I am a postdoctoral fellow in Karin Kettenring's lab at Utah State University studying social-ecological management of invasive species.
+I completed my PhD in Andrea Kramer's lab, part of the Program in Plant Biology and Conservation offered jointly by Northwestern University and Chicago Botanic Garden.

 I am a plant community ecologist interested in restoration ecology and invasion biology.
-My dissertation research tests community assembly theory in restorations by investigating how characteristics of native species influence invasion.
+My dissertation research tested community assembly theory in restorations by investigating how characteristics of native species influence invasion.

 My primary research interest is using basic ecology to advance the science and practice of ecological restoration.
 My dissertation has focused on using community assembly theory to understand a key process hindering restoration efforts: invasion.
 Management of invasive species is a drain on either time or resources for most restoration projects.
 The question I sought to answer was do native community characteristics predict invasion resistance?
 Community assembly theory predicts that maximizing niche space occupied by the native community should increase resistance to invasion.
 If true, this would provide a potential way to increase resistance to invasion by manipulating the seed mixes used in restoration projects.
 I investigated this question using multiple metrics of diversity incorporating species’ traits and evolutionary history.
 All of my disseration chapters were aimed at addressing this larger question across different study types (observational and experimental), scales, and time periods.

 Leveraging the Critical Trends Assessment Program dataset, I investigated invasion dynamics in 150 sites across the state of Illinois.
 Through working with this dataset I was able to build my skills in working with a large scale longitudinal dataset.
 It allowed me to look at invasion both temporally and cross-sectionally and show that the time scale studied affects the direction of the diversity-invasibility relationship.